damianavila/RISE/README.md

 NOTE_7: Use spacebar to go forward and shift+spacebar to go backward (or the controller in the bottom right corner).
 Up and Down arrows are reserved to interact with notebook cells.

+NOTE_8: There are some issues in firefox (if you use it, please report me any issue because I want to support both browsers), so I recommend to use Chromium/Chrome during your talks ;-)

 OK, we will keep in touch.

 Damián.